johnmcclumpha/RustPlaguedMurderers/readme.md

 Sets the health/strength of the murderers and scarecrows, (higher numbers will make them stronger).

 Default plugin value for murderers is 100 and 500 for scarecrows.

+## Spawning Murderers and Scarecrows

+The plugin itself doesn't cause murderers to spwan, there's a couple of ways to get this happening on your server:

+1. Update the server config with (or type these into your console):

+halloween.enabled "true"
+halloween.murdererpopulation "10"
+halloween.scarecrowpopulation "5"

+2. Utilise another plugin to spawn them such as Murderers ot Night Zombies

 ## What's Next?